jafrajarvy292/davidmodal/README.md

 `jafrajarvy292.DavidModal.showModal(element);`

 ## Displaying a Hyperlink as a Modal Window
-To display a link within a modal window, as opposed to having the browser navigate to the URL, give the element a class of `davidmodal` and ensure it has an `href` attribute.
+To display a link within a modal window, as opposed to having the browser navigate to the URL, give the element a class of `davidmodal` and ensure it has either an `href` or a `data-davidmodalhref` attribute with the value being the target URL.
 The library will add a `click` event listener to that element.
 When it is clicked, a modal is created on-the-spot and faded in with the target displayed within it.
 When the "x" button that appears at the top-right of the modal is clicked, the modal is faded out and removed from the DOM.
-The library does not require that the link be contained with an `<a href>` element.
-Any element that has the `davidmodal` class and an `href` attribute will be processed into a modal.
-Sample below of an `<a href>` approach and one using a `<button>`:
+The library does not require that the link be contained with an `<a>` element.
+Any element that has the `davidmodal` class and either an `href` or `data-davidmodalhref` attribute will be processed into a modal.
+Sample below of an `<a>` approach and one using a `<button>`:
 ```
 <!DOCTYPE html>
 <html>